-Public Financial Management, Inc., San Francisco, California, and Kitahata & Company, San Francisco, California, have served as Co-Financial Advisors to the City with respect to the sale of the Bonds.
-The Co-Financial Advisors have assisted the City in the review of this Official Statement and in other matters relating to the planning, structuring, and sale of the Bonds.
-The Co-Financial Advisors have not independently verified any of the data contained herein nor conducted a detailed investigation of the affairs of the City to determine the accuracy or completeness of this Official Statement and assume no responsibility for the accuracy or completeness of any of the information contained herein.
-The Co-Financial Advisors, Co-Bond Counsel and Disclosure Counsel will all receive compensation from the City contingent upon the sale and delivery of the Bonds.
-The City Treasurer is acting as paying agent and registrar with respect to the Bonds.
+Robert Kuo Consulting, LLC, San Francisco, California and KNN Public Finance, a division of Zions First National Bank, Oakland, California, have served as Co-Financial Advisors to the City with respect to the sale of the Series 2009A Bonds.
+The Co-Financial Advisors have assisted the City in the review of this Official Statement and in other matters relating to the planning, structuring, and sale of the Series 2009A Bonds.
+The Co-Financial Advisors have not independently verified any of the data contained herein nor conducted a detailed investigation of the affairs of the City or the Corporation to determine the accuracy or completeness of this Official Statement and assume no responsibility for the accuracy or completeness of any of the information contained herein.
+The Co-Financial Advisors, Co-Bond Counsel and Disclosure Counsel will all receive compensation from the City contingent upon the sale and delivery of the Series 2009A Bonds.